AleksHuc/CPNS-Labs/en/lab12/lab12.md

     sudo dpkg -i libapache2-mod-auth-radius_1.5.8-1.3+b2_amd64.deb

-In the configuration file `000-default.conf` we enable authentication with our local RADIUS server for files in the `/radius` folder and allow access only to registered RADIUS users.
+In the configuration file `000-default.conf` inside `<VirtualHost *:80>` we enable authentication with our local RADIUS server for files in the `/radius` folder and allow access only to registered RADIUS users.

     nano /etc/apache2/sites-available/000-default.conf